-The Honorable Kevin McCarthy Minority Leader United States House of Representatives H-204, The Capitol Washington, D.C 20515
+The Honorable Hakeem Jeffries Minority Leader United States House of Representatives H-232, The Capitol Washington, D.C.
+20515

-Dear Speaker Pelosi, and Leaders Schumer, McConnell and McCarthy:
+Dear Leaders Schumer, McConnell and Jeffries and Speaker McCarthy:

-On behalf of the National Association of Black Owned Broadcasters (NABOB), I write today to ask that you consider supporting the Local Radio Freedom Act (H. Con.
-Res.
-33 and S. Con.
-Res.
-9).
-This critical resolution would protect local radio stations that play music as part of their programming from being forced to pay significant additional new performance royalties.
-Local radio stations are fighting to recover from the economic hits caused by the COVID-19 pandemic.
+On behalf of the National Association of Black Owned Broadcasters (NABOB), I write today to express our support for the Local Radio Freedom Act.
+The LRFA would protect local radio stations that play music as part of their programming from being forced to pay significant additional new performance royalties.
 Imposing a new copyright performance fee, on top of the substantial copyright fees we already pay, would further devastate local radio stations already struggling to stay afloat, while also ignoring the significant value free, local radio provides to both performers and listeners.

-The Honorable Nancy Pelosi

-The Honorable Chuck Schumer

-The Honorable Mitch McConnell

-The Honorable Kevin McCarthy
+The Honorable Chuck Schumer The Honorable Mitch McConnell The Honorable Kevin McCarthy The Honorable Hakeem Jeffries Page 2 of 2

-June 15, 2021

-Page Two

-NABOB is the first and only trade organization representing the interests of African-American owners of radio and television stations across the country.
-Founded in 1976 by a small group of African-American broadcasters, NABOB was established to give a voice and a viable presence in the industry to address specific concerns facing African-American broadcasters.
-Over the past 45 years, NABOB has grown into an important industry voice, working to promote diversity, equity and inclusion in the broadcast industry.
+NABOB is the first and only trade organization representing the interests of African American owners of radio and television stations across the country.
+Founded in 1976 by a small group of African American broadcasters, NABOB was established to give a voice and a viable presence in the industry to address specific concerns facing African-American broadcasters.
+Over the past 47 years, NABOB has grown into an important industry voice, working to promote diversity, equity and inclusion in the broadcast industry.